 At Livework, we change unwanted customer behaviour by influencing people in two ways:

 Aside from the well-known nudging theory, we have introduced the rational override as an alternative type of behavioural intervention.
-In a joint research with the Delft University of Technology we have demonstrated that to achieve lasting impact on behaviour change it is essential to not only focus on nudging, but to get people in the right mindset and ensure they’re engaged at the right time.
-With the introduction of the rational override we have developed a unique approach that was published (you can find the research paper here) and presented at the international Design Research Society conference in Limerick.
+In a joint research with the Delft University of Technology we have demonstrated that to achieve a lasting impact on behaviour change it is essential to not only focus on nudging but to get people in the right mindset and ensure they’re engaged at the right time.
+With the introduction of the rational override, we have developed a unique approach that was published (you can find the research paper here) and presented at the International Design Research Society conference in Limerick.

 Customer behaviour is complex as it is influenced, modulated and shaped by multiple factors.
 In order to understand these factors we established a proven approach.
 An overview of the approach, and how we applied it to reduce fraud in travel insurance, can be viewed below.

 Our 5 step approach to developing behavioural interventions.